tztztztz/php-no-slam-cache/README.md

 On some filesystems large number of files and/or subdirectories in one directory may leed to long disk seek times, and slow down IO.
 "Directory clustering" is preventing this problem from happening.

+# Cache Method Memcached

+Class \inopx\cache\CacheMethodMemcached is a Memcached Storage Method class with constructor:

 # The Deadlock Problem